neumino/neumino.github.io/movies.md

-### Redeeming Love
+### Warhunt
-*Released on 2022-01-21, vote average 9*
+*Released on 2022-01-21, vote average 5.3*

-A retelling of the biblical book of Hosea set against the backdrop of the California Gold Rush of 1850.
+1945.
+A U.S. military cargo plane loses control and violently crashes behind enemy lines in the middle of the German black forest.
+Major Johnson sends a squad of his bravest soldiers on a rescue mission to retrieve the top-secret material the plane was carrying, led by Sergeants Brewer and Walsh.
+They soon discover hanged Nazi soldiers and other dead bodies bearing ancient, magical symbols.
+Suddenly their compasses fail, their perceptions twist and straying from the group leads to profound horrors as they are attacked by a powerful, supernatural force.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/NJSjS36Pgx8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/c-N_6zCwJOU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>